GP ST4 OOPE (Out of Programme Experience), London

-Clinical Education Fellow and Founder of the Dr Me Project
+National Medical Directors Clinical Fellow Health Education England (HEE) and Founder of the Dr Me Project

-I’ve also taken the opportunity to act as a representative and Chair for my local Health Education England (HEE) GP trainee committee and as an Associate in training representative at the Royal College of General Practitioners (RCGP).
-This experience has led to further exciting projects involving GP curriculum review and e-portfolio development.
+As part of my training, I’ve also taken the opportunity to act as a representative and Chair for my local Health Education England (HEE) GP trainee committee and Associate in training representative at the Royal College of General Practitioners (RCGP).
+These opportunities have led to further unexpected projects involving GP curriculum and e-portfolio.

-As someone who has always enjoyed exploring new ideas and opportunities, general practice is the ideal medical specialty as it continually enables doctors to shape their careers and pursue a variety of interests alongside their clinical work.
+As someone who has always enjoyed exploring new ideas and interests, I have found that GP is the ideal medical specialty and recommend for any doctor who like me, wants to shape a flexible career and pursue a variety of interests alongside clinical work.